Using mlad for interval censored data

 Interval censoring occurs when the exact time of an event is unknown, but it is known that it occurs between two time-points.
 The stintreg command was introduced in Stata 16 for fitting parametric models with interval censoring.
 However, stintreg uses a lf0 evaluator, which means derivatives are obtained numerically, so there is some potential for speed improvements when using mlad.

 The log-likelihood function needs to incorporate situations where there are a combination of exact uncensored observations (UC), exact right censored (RC) observations, left censored (LC) observations, and interval censored (IC) observations.
-Stata uses the following notation in stintreg,
+Stata uses the following notation in the stintreg manual,

 Type $t_l$ $t_u$ Event time